Vicious or Dangerous Dog Citations in Florida

 The attorneys at Sammis Law Firm are experienced in working with the Animal Control Officers in Hillsborough County, FL.
 We can help you find the best way to resolve the case, especially if the allegations against the dog are unfounded.

-Unfounded accusations occur when the act or injury was not caused by the dog, or the act or injury only occurred after the dog was provoked.
+Unfounded accusations occur when the dog did not cause the act or injury or when the act or injury occurred after the dog was provoked.

 Because evaluating these cases is complicated and time-consuming, we charge a $400 consultation fee for a one-hour consultation to review the citation, discuss the facts of the case, and explain your options to contest the allegation.